mikegomezg/nextla_astro/README.md

-# Nexla: A System for Managing Creative Attention
+# Nextla: A System for Managing Creative Attention

-This site presents the landing page for **Nexla**, a fictional platform designed to manage creative attention in the future.
+This site presents the landing page for **Nextla**, a fictional platform designed to manage creative attention in the future.
 Built as part of a speculative design and narrative project, it introduces a near-future vision where human and AI creativity is measured, valued, and defended.

-The story behind Nexla explores systems of tribute, scarcity, and balance—drawing parallels between ancient power structures and modern digital labor.
+The story behind Nextla explores systems of tribute, scarcity, and balance—drawing parallels between ancient power structures and modern digital labor.
 The landing page provides a conceptual entry point into that world.

 > © All rights reserved.
 This project is not open source or for reuse.